 Why should we obey the law?
 Why don't democratic countries go to war with each other?
 Why don't young people vote?
 Why do oil-rich countries have poor human rights records?
-These are the kinds of questions addressed in our Graduate Diploma in Politics, which provides a thorough training in all major areas of political science, and is based in the top politics department in the country.
+These are the kinds of questions addressed in our Graduate Diploma in Politics, which provides a thorough training in all major areas of political science, and is based in one of the top politics departments in the UK.

 You develop your knowledge and understanding of the major theoretical and conceptual foundations of political science, and master the necessary quantitative methods for your study of politics.